toontown-classic/toontown-client/README.md

 # Running on Mac OS

-You will need to run the Toontown_MacOS executable provided in this repository, this executable is modified in a way where it will run with wine on MacOS.
+You will need to run the Toontown-MacOS executable provided in this repository, this executable is modified in a way where it will run with wine on MacOS.
-Drag the Toontown_MacOS.exe file from this repo to your Toontown installation folder after installing Toontown from the original 2003 executable, Then edit the start.py file and replace the following line:
+Drag the Toontown-MacOS.exe file from this repo to your Toontown installation folder after installing Toontown from the original 2003 executable, Then edit the start.py file and replace the following line:

 ## Before